ADVERTISEMENT

 Photo: Courtesy of Channel 9.

-Love Island Australia is heating up, with a new group of singles getting to know each other in Mallorca, Spain.
-With bombshells on their way to join the villa, nobody's spot is safe.
-While it's early days, two Love Island Australia contestants have already been sent packing.
+Love Island Australia has been filled with drama this season, with a new group of singles getting to know each other in Mallorca, Spain.
+With bombshells creating chaos in the villa, nobody's spot is safe.
+We're close to the end, with 18 Love Island Australia contestants already dumped from the villa.
 The first episode featured five women and five men entering the villa: model Lacey Butlin, plumber Yana Marks, model Bailey McGarrell, hair salon owner Isabel Vella, dermal therapist Sharn O'Brien, salesman Cooper Benson, marketing specialist Ross Weightman, footballer Jotham Russell, Olympic swimmer Zac Cincerti and nurse Connor Deighton.
 Bombshells Gabby McCarthy and Mick Maio arrived shortly after to cause some chaos.

 AdvertisementADVERTISEMENT